alheka/seventimeapi/source/includes/_SupplierInvoices.md

-isInvoiceable            |  | If specified, supplier invoices that match the parameter will be included. isSelfBillingInvoice     |  | If specified, supplier invoices that match the parameter will be included. exportedToEconomy        |  | If specified, supplier invoices that match the parameter will be included. sortBy                   |  | If specified, a sort will be made on the specified parameter sortDirection            |  | "ascending" or "descending".
+isInvoiceable            |  | If specified, supplier invoices that match the parameter will be included. isSelfBillingInvoice     |  | If specified, supplier invoices that match the parameter will be included. exportedToEconomy        |  | If specified, supplier invoices that match the parameter will be included. lastModified             |  | If specified, time logs that has been modified since the specified timestamp will be included.
+Accepted formats: 'YYYY-MM-HH HH:MM', 'YYYY-MM-HH HH:MM:SS', 'YYYY-MM-HHTHH:MM', 'YYYY-MM-HHTHH:MM:SS' sortBy                   |  | If specified, a sort will be made on the specified parameter sortDirection            |  | "ascending" or "descending".
 If specified and sortBy is specified the sort order will be ascending or descending